alertbox/todomvc-cucumber-protractor/README.md

 git clone https://github.com/<your-github-account>/todomvc-gherkin-cucumberjs
 cd todomvc-gherkin-cucumberjs
 ```
-- Run `yarn install` from the project root.
+- Run `yarn install` to install all the dependencies.
+- Run `yarn start` to boot the webdriver manager.
-- Run `yarn test` from the project root.
+- Run `yarn test` from a new terminal to run tests.

 Occasionally, you will want to merge changes in the upstream repo, the official starter kit repo.
 ```bash